 offer challenging short play that places accuracy over power.
 Thrice named one of Golf Digest

-’s “Best Places to Golf,” this course offers ocean views on most of its 18 holes.
+’s “Best Places to Golf,” and voted “Best Par 3 Golf Course in the World” by World Golf Awards, this course offers ocean views on most of its 18 holes.

 At the 10th hole, you’ll find Golf Hut Halfway House, where you can grab lunch and a beer before, during or after your round.
 On the resort grounds, you’ll also find Willow Stream Spa